cphyc/angular-resizable/README.md

 ### angular-resizable.resizeEnd

 This event is emitted at the end of a resize with the following object as an argument:
 - `info.width` : The width of the directive at time of resize end. **Will be false if resizing vertically
 - `info.height` : The height of the directive at time of resize end. **Will be false if resizing vertically
 - `info.id` : The id of the directive. **Will be false if there is no id set.

+### angular-resizable.resizing

+This event is emitted during the resizing of the element with the following object as an argument:
+- `info.width` : The width of the directive at time of resize end. **Will be false if resizing vertically
+- `info.height` : The height of the directive at time of resize end. **Will be false if resizing vertically
+- `info.id` : The id of the directive. **Will be false if there is no id set.